microsoft/typespec/docs/getting-started/cadl-for-openapi-dev.md

 There is also an autorest extension used in many Azure API definitions called [`x-ms-parameterized-host`](https://github.com/Azure/autorest/tree/main/docs/extensions#x-ms-parameterized-host) to define the base URL for the service.

-In Cadl, the `host` in OpenAPI v2 can be specified with the `@server` decorator on the namespace(From `@cadl-lang/rest` library).
+In TypeSpec, the `host` in OpenAPI v2 can be specified with the `@server` decorator on the namespace(From `@typespec/rest` library).
 Similar support will be added to the openapi3 emitter shortly.

 ## Paths Object